quuinnn/NixOS-Configs/README.md

 This configuration has been tested to work on a ThinkPad L13 Yoga Gen 3, and a HP Pavilion Gaming Laptop (2020 version).
 Other Laptops (or Desktop PCs) will most likely still work.

-Comes with Flatpak and the GNOME DE
+Comes with Flatpak, the GNOME DE and Hyprland

 use `flatpak remote-add --if-not-exists flathub https://dl.flathub.org/repo/flathub.flatpakrepo` for Flathub.org repository